JKHopf/MPAs_Variable_Recruitment/README.md

 # MPAs_Variable_Recruitment
-A study on how variable recruitment influences assessment of MPAs
+A study on how variable recruitment influences the assessment of Marine Protected Areas (MPAs)